Mudenda, Khupe heckled at Vimbai Tsvangirai funeral - NewZimbabwe.com

 In the aftermath of Tsvangirai’s death, Khupe and Chamisa were engaged in a nasty leadership battle and at the late former Prime Minister’s funeral wake in Buhera, Khupe had to seek refuge in a hut with rogue activists on her tail.

-The former Deputy Prime Minister was only saved by the rainy weather after the youth tried to torch the thatched hut.
+The former Deputy Prime Minister was only saved by rains after the youths tried to torch the thatched hut.